nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_send_mess_pay_def.md

 ## Send Message Definition ##

 This is the MessageDefinition instance for the ITK3 Message Distribution Send Payload message.
-This message can be used to send any payload.
+This message can be used to send any payload, for example an eDischarge, Emergency Care eDischarge or any other relevant payload.

 - **Sender:**  Sending System
 - **Receiver:** Recipient System
 - **MessageDefinition:** ITK-SendPayload-MessageDefinition-Instance-1

-**Note: This instance is generic instance provided for information and development purposes and is not used within the message header handling specification.
-The payload specification should be consulted for the payload message definition.**
+**Note: This is a generic instance provided for information and development purposes and is not used within the message header handling specification.**

 ## Send Message Definition Instance ##